This Is Not Your Mama's Boring Vegetable Chicken Soup

 - Salt and pepper to taste

 - Add the onions, garlic, sun-dried tomatoes, and mushrooms to the oil and bacon.
-Saute' together for 15 minutes or until bacon is cooked, but not overly crisp or burnt.
+Saute' together for 15 minutes or until bacon is cooked, but not overly crispy or burnt.
 Add this mixture to the pot; do not drain.

-- As the chicken and above ingredients are both cooking, chop and add the cauliflower and turnips to the boiling water and broth.
+- As the chicken and above ingredients are cooking, chop and add the cauliflower and turnips to the boiling water and broth.

 - Add the red wine vinegar.

 - Stir in the fresh basil, remove from heat, and spoon into Mason jars, or your preferred storage containers, using a ladle.
 Allow to partially cool, cover tightly, and store in the refrigerator.